BroSpek/cpmanager/README.md

 * An operational OPNsense® firewall.
 * The OPNsense Captive Portal module configured for at least one zone.
 * The OPNsense API enabled, with an API Key and Secret generated that have sufficient permissions for captive portal and voucher management.
+Navigate your OPNsense > System > Access > Users.
 * Network connectivity from the device running this tool to the OPNsense API endpoint (ensure the `apiBaseUrl` in `app-config.json` is reachable).
 * A modern web browser (e.g., Chrome, Firefox, Safari, Edge) that supports JavaScript, localStorage, and Service Workers for PWA functionality.

+## Setup and Usage

+1. Clone or download the repository.
+2. Modify `app-config.json` to point to your OPNsense API endpoint.
+3. Open `index.html` in a modern web browser.
+4. Enter your OPNsense API credentials when prompted.
+5. Use the navigation tabs (Dashboard, Sessions, Vouchers, Zones) to manage your captive portal.

 ## Configuration